Political positions of Joe Lieberman: Gun laws

 Lieberman received an "F" rating from the National Rifle Association and a 90% from the Coalition to Stop Gun Violence.
 He has sought to ban guns in schools and places of worship.
-He has voted against prohibiting most lawsuits against gun manufacturers, but cast another vote that would immunize gun manufacturers from lawsuits over gun violence.
-He has voted to require background checks at gun shows and against allowing guns to be sold without trigger locks.
+He had voted against prohibiting most lawsuits against gun manufacturers, but cast another vote that would immunize gun manufacturers from lawsuits over gun violence.
+He had voted to require background checks at gun shows and against allowing guns to be sold without trigger locks.

 In 2000, he opposed Al Gore's position to require a gun license to purchase a new handgun.
 Although they disagreed on this issue, Gore asked Lieberman not to change his position.